John Watts (British Army officer): International Terrorism

-In 1979 Watts was awarded a CBE for his actions as Director of the SAS “for three years when the role of that service has had to alter significantly to meet increases in world terrorism”.
-The citation mentions Northern Ireland and Mogadishu, and continues: “The planning for this alteration in role has started and has proved successful during his tenure of office”.
-It concludes: “His work has involved negotiation and international advice in many countries beyond normal demands of a brigadier.
-Few officers have done so much to contribute to the overall defeat of terrorism.”
+In 1979, Watts was appointed a CBE for his actions as Director of the SAS "for three years when the role of that service has had to alter significantly to meet increases in world terrorism".
+The citation mentions Northern Ireland and Mogadishu, and continues: "The planning for this alteration in role has started and has proved successful during his tenure of office".
+It concludes: "His work has involved negotiation and international advice in many countries beyond normal demands of a brigadier.
+Few officers have done so much to contribute to the overall defeat of terrorism."

-In January 1979, the Iranian Revolution overthrew the pro-Western regime of the Shah that had stood for over 25 years, and established the Islamic Republic that endures to this day.
-In April 1979, Watts returned to Oman as Head of the Sultan of Oman’s Land Forces in the rank of Major General.
+In January 1979, the Iranian Revolution overthrew the pro-Western regime of the Shah that had stood for more than 25 years, and established the Islamic Republic that endures to this day.
+In April 1979, Watts returned to Oman as Head of the Sultan of Oman's Land Forces in the rank of Major General.
 Part of his role was to facilitate the redeployment of the US military following the revolution in Iran, with carrier task groups, tactical flying wings, and thousands of US troops arriving in Oman.
 He became Chief of Defence Staff Oman in 1984 in the rank of Lieutenant General.
 He retired in 1987.